sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 docker push registry.gitlab.com/sigasi/public/veresta-ci
 ```

-## Project setup for Gitlab CI
+## Project setup for GitLab CI

-Now we have a Gitlab runner and a Docker container image, so we're
+Now we have a GitLab runner and a Docker container image, so we're
 ready for the next step.
 The CI run is configured in `.gitlab-ci.yml`
 in the project's root folder.
 The file is written in [YAML
 format](https://yaml.org/), and details of `.gitlab-ci.yml` are found